-3 credits, Fall 2024
+3 credits, Fall 2025

-Course Content: Perhaps now more than ever, there is a need for accessible, thoughtfully-crafted, and spiritually-nourishing programming aimed at cultivating greater bodily ease, enhancing emotional wellbeing, and fostering feelings of connectedness and community.
+Course Content: Perhaps now more than ever, there is a need for accessible, thoughtfully crafted, and spiritually nourishing programming aimed at cultivating greater bodily ease, enhancing emotional well-being, and fostering feelings of connectedness and community.
 In today's fast-paced environment, where time and energy can be in short supply, wellness workshops create a structure for sharing healing tools and creating a sense of community in a way that is also accessible, engaging, and effective.
 Well-crafted mind-body workshops offer participants an experience that can facilitate both in-the-moment and ongoing personal growth and can have an impact both locally and globally.
 In this 3-credit, highly interactive core course, students will be expected to work collaboratively, review the extant research on wellness interventions, and participate actively in group discussions and exercises.
-Ultimately, students will hone their skills at developing and facilitating online and in-person spiritually-oriented wellness workshops that are grounded in both science and spirituality.
+Ultimately, students will hone their skills at developing and facilitating online and inperson spiritually-oriented wellness workshops that are grounded in both science and spirituality.
 Additional core course goals are to:

-- Help students create programming that facilitates personal growth and a sense of community - Foster awareness that ideally, spiritually-oriented wellness programming should also be culturally sensitive and inclusive in nature - Lead to the creation of offerings that are therapeutic without crossing the line into psychotherapy - Provide valuable experience in delivering both brief and more ongoing experiential and didactic offerings
+- Help students create programming that facilitates personal growth and a sense of community - Foster awareness that, ideally, spiritually oriented wellness programming should also be culturally sensitive and inclusive - Lead to the creation of therapeutic offerings without crossing the line into psychotherapy - Provide valuable experience in delivering both brief and ongoing experiential and didactic offerings

-Spirituality in Education Parts 1 & 2
+Spirituality in Education